DPTPhatUS/nlp-qwen-ocr/README.md

 - `safetensors` ensures faster, secure checkpoint loading from Hugging Face.
 - `sentencepiece` and `huggingface-hub` cover tokenizer + model download needs for Qwen3-VL.
 - `torchvision` and `wrapt` are needed because `qwen-vl-utils` taps torchvision transforms inside Kaggle/colab runners.
+- `bitsandbytes` is optional; install it if you plan to pass `--load-in-8bit` for tighter VRAM budgets.

 ## Running OCR